 Dr. Helen Blau received her B.A. from University of York in England and her M.A. and Ph.D. from Harvard University.
 She is currently the Donald E. and Delia B. Baxter Professor and Director of the Baxter Laboratory for Stem Cell Biology in the Microbiology and Immunology Department and the Stanford Institute for Stem Cell biology and Regenerative Medicine in the Stanford University School of Medicine, Stanford, California.

 Professor Blau's research area is regenerative medicine with a focus on stem cells.
 She is world renowned for her research on nuclear reprogramming and demonstrating the plasticity of cell fate using cell fusion.
 Her laboratory has also pioneered the design of biomaterials to mimic the in vivo microenvironment and direct stem cell fate.
 Her muscle heterokaryon experiments proved that silent muscle genes can be activated in diverse adult cells and that the differentiated state of a cell requires continuous regulation and is dictated by the balance of regulators present at any given time.
-Most recently, her lab used this cell fusion approach to define a novel role for the enzyme AID in mammalian DNA demethylation and reprogramming cells toward pluripotency.
+Most recently, her lab used this cell fusion approach to define a novel transient and early activators of reprogramming cells toward pluripotency.

 The Blau laboratory also engineers artificial in vitro platforms that recapitulate key features of in vivo stem cell microenvironments, or niches.
 These studies address a major limitation, as most tissue-specific stem cells cannot currently be cultured without loss of stemness.
-Her findings are leading to more efficient iPS generation, cell based therapies and the discovery of novel molecules and therapies that will impact muscle wasting diseases and hematopoietic malignancies.
-Her laboratory uses a multi-disciplinary approach to overcome major clinical
+Her findings are leading to more efficient iPS generation, cell based therapies and the discovery of novel molecules and therapies that will impact muscle wasting diseases.
+Her laboratory uses a multi-disciplinary approach to overcome clinical hurdles and develop novel therapeutic strategies.

 1969 B.A.
 University of York, York, England